autowarefoundation/autoware/planning/behavior_velocity_planner/blind-spot-design.md

-### Blind Spot
+## Blind Spot

-#### Role
+### Role

-Blind spot check while turning right/left by a dynamic object information, and planning and planning of a velocity of the start/stop.
+Blind spot check while turning right/left by a dynamic object information and planning a velocity of the start/stop.

 ![brief](./docs/blind_spot/blind_spot.svg)

+### Activation Timing

+This function is activated when the lane id of the target path has an intersection label (i.e. the `turn_direction` attribute is `left` or `right`).

-### Definition
+### Inner-workings / Algorithms

 Sets a stop line, a pass judge line, a detection area and conflict area based on a map information and a self position.